noi-techpark/git-workshop/README.md

 ```

 Files need to be added to git first to be committed
 ```sh
 git add hello-git.sh
 git commit -m "create hello-git.sh"
 ```

 ## Remove a committed file

-If you want to remove the file from the git repository and the filesystem, use:
+If you want to remove the file from the git repository and the filesystem

 ```sh
 git rm hello-git.sh
 git commit -m "remove hello-git.sh"
 ```

-But if you want to remove the file only from the git repository and not from the filesystem, use:
+But if you want to remove the file only from the git repository and not from the filesystem

 ```sh
 git rm --cached hello-git.sh